UniOfGreenwich/ELEE1146_Exercises/content/Kotlin/Lab_2/Lab_2.md

-# Lab 3: Hello World and More!
+# Lab 2: Hello World and More!

 **1.**

-Start a new Android Studio project – the Hello World app will appear.
+Start a new Android Studio project, `empty view acitvity` – the Hello World app will appear.
 Run the app following the steps described in the lecture.

 ______